adithirgis/adithiru/content/blog/2021_Aug_website_DS/index.md

 ## Why website(s)

-I already had a [website](https://adithirgis.netlify.app/), but I wanted to add more content to it.
-I was using my old website to share with people.
-So in the beginning of this year (2021), I was got selected for the [rstudio::global(2021)](https://blog.rstudio.com/2020/11/30/diversity-scholarships/) Diversity Scholarship to attend two workshops.
+So, in the beginning of this year (2021), I was got selected for the [rstudio::global(2021)](https://blog.rstudio.com/2020/11/30/diversity-scholarships/) Diversity Scholarship to attend two workshops.
 This year we had two amazing educators [Mine Çetinkaya-Rundel](https://www2.stat.duke.edu/~mc301/) and [Alison Hill](https://alison.rbind.io/).

 <img src = "Bw_mirror.png" alt = "An old oval mirror" width = "15%" style = "display: block; margin: auto;" />

 Now the first thing that came to mind while making personal websites was do I really need one?
 Or why would anyone need a personal website?
 Then I remembered that a few people who worked with me always recommended that I should I have a website, and I kept telling myself the same thing.
 Website could be a your collection of work and blogs to share with others.
 So, if you work (any kind of work) or you like to blog, then you should definitely have a website.
 I had another strong reason to make my own website, which is I get a chance to work with R!
+I already had a [website](https://adithirgis.netlify.app/), but had very less content.

 Reiterating that I have been a benefactor of kind communities I wanted to communicate my research struggles, learning in a systematic manner.
 So here is on of the outcomes of this journey.